Occam process: Disadvantages

 Currently, though the process is set, it has not yet been implemented.
 It is defined as a “disruptive technology” requiring a complete change in current manufacturing processes.
-Therefore, cost concerns for manufacturers needing new equipment, labour concerns for current PCB manufactures and others will need to be solved or addressed before the widespread adoption of this process.
+Therefore, cost concerns for manufacturers needing new equipment, labour concerns for current PCB manufacturers and others will need to be solved or addressed before the widespread adoption of this process.

-Although many toxic chemicals are removed from the traditional process, Occam’s increased use of encapsulation by epoxy could mean more of that sort of waste.
+Although many toxic chemicals are removed from the traditional process, Occam's increased use of encapsulation by epoxy could mean more of that sort of waste.
 The usual additives in epoxy have been shown to mimic estrogen, possibly resulting in adverse hormonal responses in humans.